Kohbukan Judo Club home The Kohbukan Judo Club

 Judo Ontario · Judo Canada

-What is judo?
+What is Judo?

 Judo ("the gentle way") is a modern Japanese martial art and Olympic sport founded by Jigoro Kano in 1882.
 It emphasizes using an opponent's force against them through throws, trips, and sweeps, as well as groundwork including pins, chokes, and joint locks.

-Unlike striking-based martial arts, judo is practiced with a partner and a heavy emphasis on safety.
-The first skill every judoka learns is ukemi — how to fall without getting hurt.
+Unlike striking-based martial arts, Judo is practiced with a partner and a heavy emphasis on safety.
+The first skill every Judoka learns is ukemi — how to fall without getting hurt.
 This alone is one of the most practical self-defense skills anyone can have.

 Judo has been an Olympic sport since 1964 and is practiced by millions worldwide.
 It develops physical fitness, mental toughness, and character in a way few other activities can match.